research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 #
 # Configuration
 # -------------
 # Any of those variables is optional.
-The email and organisation is only used if an author is defined.
+The email and organisation_short is only used if an author is defined.
 # If none of these variables is defined, only the license will be added.
 AUTHOR=""
 EMAIL=""